gportay/cqfd6/README.md

 ### Comments

+Note: The property and its value must be stick to the equal sign, without using
+whitespaces: i.e. `foo =.	bar` is invalid.

 The `.cqfdrc` file supports Unix shell comments; the words after the character `#` are ignored up to the end of line.
 A comment cannot be set in the first line, and right after a section.